Face

 Dr Choy will spend the time with you to inform you of your options and his professional yet gentle attitude will ease any concerns you may have.

 A consultation will provide greater understanding of your eye function and also determine the influence of previous operations or underlying conditions on blepharoplasty outcomes.
 Other factors taken into consideration include skin type, age and ethnic background.
-As with any plastic surgery, it’s important to apply healthy lifestyle habits for the best ongoing results, and to keep expectations and aspirations realistic.
+As with any plastic surgery, it’s important to apply healthy lifestyle habits for ongoing results, and to keep expectations and aspirations realistic.

-The physical examination will determine the best means of action, including eye-muscle slackness, excess eyelid skin or malposition.
+The physical examination will determine the appropriate means of action, including eye-muscle slackness, excess eyelid skin or malposition.
 For those considering eyelid surgery for functional reasons, a visual field test will be conducted.
 Preoperative photos are performed prior to both functional and cosmetic blepharoplasty.

 BLEPHAROPLASTY PROCEDURE